NHS facing surge in demand amid extreme weather warning

 Cabinet Office minister Kit Malthouse said the first line of defence was "behavioural change and the key thing was to "prepare" government services.

-Speaking after a Cobra civil contingencies committee in Whitehall, he said it was critical that people look out for "the most vulnerable groups".
+Speaking after a meeting of the government's Cobra emergency committee, he said it was critical that people look out for "the most vulnerable groups".

-Weather forecasts suggest "mid to high-30s" for the weekend but there is a "smaller possibility that we could exceed that and possibly hit 40 which would be an all-time record", Mr Malthouse warned.
+Weather forecasts suggest mid to high-30s for the weekend but Mr Malthouse warned there was a "smaller possibility that we could exceed that and possibly hit 40 which would be an all-time record".

-"The key thing we can do is prepare the government services for what may be a surge in demand - not least the health service and elsewhere", Mr Malthouse told BBC Radio 4's The World at One.
+He told BBC Radio 4's World at One: "The key thing we can do is prepare the government services for what may be a surge in demand - not least the health service and elsewhere".

-Temperatures are more widely predicted to be as high as 32C (90F), peaking on Tuesday, the Met Office said.
+Temperatures in the wider area covered by the warning are more widely predicted to be as high as 32C (90F), peaking on Tuesday, the Met Office said.

 People are being urged to stay hydrated, look out for vulnerable people, keep curtains closed and stay out of the sun in the middle of the day.